openoereb/pyramid_oereb/doc/source/configuration.rst

 Create the inital database setup
 --------------------------------

-Out of the box the pyramid_oereb server supports three different topic configuration in the database:
+Out of the box the pyramid_oereb server supports three different topic configurations in the database:

   - the **pyramid_oereb standard model**
   - the **interlis 2.3 OeREBKRM transfer model**
-  - the **oereblex topic model**
+  - the **OEREBlex topic model**

 Pyramid_oereb Standard Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This schema and table structure is based on the initial topic structure used in the pyramid_oereb v1.x versions.
-It's mainly used for cantonal topics which are not (yet) stored in the interlis 2.3 OeREBKRM- Transfer structure and for cantons that do not use OeREB-Lex to manage the legal documents.
+It's mainly used for cantonal topics which are not (yet) stored in the interlis 2.3 OeREBKRM- Transfer structure and by cantons that do not use OeREB-Lex to manage the legal documents.

 Interlis 2.3 OeREBKRM Transfer Model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 All the federal data sets are provided in this data structure.
 So this is the schema and table model you want to use for all the federal topics unless you want to remap the data to a specific database structure.
-If your cantonal data is also stored according to this model, then you might want to use this structure for all topics to homogenize your database content.
+If your cantonal data is also stored based on this model, then you probably want to use this structure for all topics to homogenize your database content.
 The `Ili2pg Oereb Data Import Manual <https://github.com/openoereb/ili2pg_oereb_data_import_manual>`__ explains how to use ili2pg tool to create the corresponding schema and how to import the XML data.

-OeREBlex Topic Model
+OEREBlex Topic Model
 ^^^^^^^^^^^^^^^^^^^^

 This third model is usefull if you maintain your legal documents using the OEREBlex application and you